 What is the incentive for someone to be a Circle Lead?

 Developer Circle Leads are people motivated by community organizing, collaboration and sharing their knowledge.
 While Leads are not incentivized or compensated by Facebook, successful Developer Circles Leads can elevate their profile and influence within their local developer communities.

 How do developers qualify for the program?

 Anyone with a technical interest in coding or topics related to development is welcome to join Developer Circles.
 There is no application necessary and membership is completely free.
-People who are interested just need to find their local Developer Circle Facebook Group (developers.facebook.com/developercircles/find), and click to join.
-Local Circle Leads are in charge of deciding who can join their local Developer Circle Group.
+Find your local Developer Circles Facebook Group (developers.facebook.com/developercircles/find), and click to join.
+Local Circles Leads are in charge of deciding who can join their local Developer Circles Group.

 In what markets is the program available?

-The program is available globally, with current active chapters across Latin America, Asia, Africa, and Europe, Middle East, and Africa.
-New circles will be continue to be added as developers apply to start their own around the world.
-We currently have over 20 active Developer Circles, with more being added every week as people apply to create Circles in their local communities.
+The program is available globally.
+New circles will continue to be added as developers apply to start their own around the world.
+We currently have over 120 active Developer Circles, with more being added every week as people apply to create Circles in their local communities.

 Why has Facebook created this program?

 Facebook is a company that grew from the developer community, and Developer Circles is a program aimed at making local developers stronger at a global scale.
 We are creating communities for developers to collaborate and share knowledge because we believe in empowering developers around the world to learn from each other, and benefit from the products, services and best-practices that Facebook has established.